coopyey/ttrpg-campaign-site/content/Gatewalkers/Session Notes/Session 001.md

 Ria goes and flirts with a guard while Opal disguises himself as anew recruit and approaches the guard at the free spot of the ropes.
 Opal starts to butter him up and he is very receptive.
 They talk them up while Valen, Viktor, Buzz, and I handle getting the recorder's readings.
 They do so with minimal issue.
 The readings show illusion map with no conjuration — the portals absolutely are fakes.

-The real Seven Arches are to the south in the Wildwood.
-The guards for the true arches stepped through, with one — Bolan — returning.
-He was a dick before, and now he's office. he stole as magic item and hides in the Wildwood with other malcontents.
+The real Sevenarches are to the south in the [[Wildwood]].
+The guards for the true arches stepped through, with one — [[Bolan]] — returning.
+He was a dick before, and now he's office.
+He stole as magic item and hides in the Wildwood with other malcontents.
 He recruits other disgruntled druids to his cause.

-The territory is restricted and she recommends talking to the Oakstewards - she knows a midlevel Council Member, Lemma Feldthorn.
+The territory is restricted and she recommends talking to the Oakstewards - she knows a midlevel Council Member, [[Lemma]] Fieldthorn.
 We are given a letter of introduction and we are advised not to start with the Wildwood, but to befriend the Oakstewards first.
 She explains the whole anti-elf thing is just to protect the elves from the curse.

 The goal is to get into what he saw and learn what he knows about the portals.